zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

 Ma'e Diva Sutra [MN.83], the Blessed One points out the past of himself and others.

-This was said by the World Zun [DN.29]: "Chunta!
+This was said by the Blessed One [DN.29]: "Chunta!
 Regarding the past lives, Tathagata has reminiscences and entourage wisdom, he [can] recall as much as he hopes, Chunta!
 Regarding the future...(Omitted) Chunta!
 Regarding the present life, the Tathagata gave birth to Jue-Seng-zhi: "This is my last birth, and now,